pantrypoints/sp/content/en/material/principles/part-2/chapter-03/section-03.md

 This leads to Cartesian Relativity.

-2. Sudden or Teleportative or sTrue Motion
+2. Sudden or Teleportative or True Motion

 This is sudden or arbitrary motion.